Thinklab-SJTU/UniCO/README.md

 ![fig1](./imgs/pics-framework.png)
 Fig 1.
-The 3-step workflow of the UniCO learning framework.
+The 3-step workflow of the UniCO learning framework, which is orthogonal and adaptable to different backbone models capable of solving general TSP.

 ![fig2](imgs/pics-model-structure.png)
 Fig 2.
 General structure of the two proposed instantiation models, MatPOENet and MatDIFFNet, for UniCO.